Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Models of jet launching in the low/hard state

 Unsurprisingly, the MAD flows have stronger fields than the SANE and these are far above the limits on large scale fields derived above from Faraday rotation.
 However, the MAD flows typically put this strong field onto the horizon itself, whereas the Faraday rotation limits only apply to the field inside the X-ray emitting flow, so these require a specific model of the field and flow densities.

-A good semi-analytical approximations to MAD flows with large scale poloidal fields are the Jet Emitting Disc (JED) models (\citealt{Ferreira97}).
+A good semi-analytical approximation to MAD flows with large scale poloidal fields are the Jet Emitting Disc (JED) models (\citealt{Ferreira97}).
 These assume the jet is launched from the flow itself through the BP process, (\citealt{BP1982}) and its feedback magnetic torque extracts angular momentum vertically from the accretion flow.
 This results in a supersonic accreting flow which becomes optically thin and hot (\citealt{Marcel2018} and references therein).
 JED are generally characterized through the magnetization parameter $\mu=2P_{B_z}/P_{tot}$ taken at the midplane\footnote{Note that $\mu$ is not simply the inverse of the plasma $\beta$ as it depends on the vertical magnetic field components and not all components ($B_{r,\Phi,turb}$) as well as the total (sum of gas and radiative) pressure.}.
 The range of values of $\mu$ are within [0.1-1].
-Assuming the values for Cyg X-1 (obtained from fitting the observation, W. Zhang in preparation), the expected magnetic field strength writes: $B_z = 7.8\times10^7~\big(\frac{\mu}{1}\big)^{1/2}~r^{-5/4}$ G (\citealt{Marcel2018}).
-This signifies that only weakly magnetized discs with $\mu\lesssim0.1$ can have low enough magnetic fields to avoid Faraday rotation effects at 10-20 $R_G$, where the 2 to 8 keV emission is expected to originate from.
+Assuming the values for Cyg X-1 (obtained from fitting the observation, W. Zhang in preparation), the expected magnetic field strength is $B_z = 7.8\times10^7~\big(\frac{\mu}{1}\big)^{1/2}~r^{-5/4}$ G (\citealt{Marcel2018}).
+This shows that only weakly magnetized discs with $\mu\lesssim0.1$ can have low enough magnetic fields to avoid Faraday rotation effects at 10-20 $R_G$, where most of the 2 to 8 keV emission is produced.
 Lower vertical fields may not be strong enough to give sufficient torque on the disc to make the transition to a supersonic inflow (e.g. \citealt{Jacquemin2019}).